UW-EWB-Design/wazi-winter-2022/README.md

-# EWB/WAZI COllaboration - Fall 2021
+# EWB/WAZI Collaboration - Fall 2021

 This project started development for WAZI's website redesign, using **Vue.js** and **TailwindCSS**, based on a previously made [Figma design](https://www.figma.com/file/QRVrR5BHyJPY4QGnqJwLwF/Wazi-Collab---EWB?node-id=607%3A813).